Saraid10/Comprehensive-Stock-Backtester/README.md

 ## 📝 License

 This project is licensed under the MIT License.
+Copyright (c) 2025 Saraid10.
 See the [LICENSE](LICENSE) file for details.

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
-Feel free to check the issues page if you want to contribute.
+Please feel free to check the issues page if you want to contribute.

 ## 🔗 Acknowledgments